raspberrypilearning/parents-guide/using.md

 sudo apt-get install tint
 ```

-- Some software will then appear in the **Menu**.
-Other need to be launched from the terminal.
+- Some types of software will then appear in the **Menu**.
+Other types need to be launched from the terminal

 ``` bash
 tint